-- 1 What is Peru Hop?
+- What is Peru Hop?

-- 3 Cost of Local Buses Compared to Peru Hop?
+- Cost of Local Buses Compared to Peru Hop?

 - Peru Hop Bus Reservation – Online Booking

 - Increased Safety with Peru Hop

-- 6 Peru Hop Door to Door – Hostel Pick Ups and Drops Offs
+- Peru Hop Door to Door – Hostel Pick Ups and Drops Offs

-- 10 Does the Peru Hop Bus Travel in the North of Peru?
+- Does the Peru Hop Bus Travel in the North of Peru?

-- 11 Travelling to and From Lima Airport?
+- Travelling to and From Lima Airport?

-- 12 Overall Thoughts on Peru Hop
+- Overall Thoughts on Peru Hop

 What is Peru Hop?

-Peru Hop offers a multi-stop flexible ticket to travel across Peru in either direction between Lima and Cusco, also stopping also at Paracas, Huacachina, Nazca, Arequipa and Puno and with the help of an on-board local guide who speaks English and Spanish.
+Peru Hop offers a multi-stop flexible ticket to travel across Peru in either direction between Lima and Cusco, also stopping at Paracas, Huacachina, Nazca, Arequipa and Puno and with the help of an on-board local guide who speaks English and Spanish.

-The flexible service and everything from accommodation to tour bookings on the ground is designed for the curious traveller and those looking to see a lot of Peru without the difficulties and safety issues South America travel can be known for.
-It’s neither a rowdy tour bus or nor are you forced to be with people in the same accommodation or a set itinerary.
+The flexible service and everything from accommodation to tour bookings on the ground is designed for the curious traveller and those looking to see a lot of Peru without the difficulties and safety issues associated with South America travel.
+It’s neither a rowdy tour bus nor are you forced to be with people in the same accommodation or a set itinerary.

-How much is a Peru Hop Pass?
+How Much is a Peru Hop Pass?

 Cost of Local Buses Compared to Peru Hop?

-This was one of my first questions when looking to use Peru Hop – isn’t the local bus system in Peru cheaper?
+One of my first questions when looking to use Peru Hop was: isn’t the local bus system in Peru cheaper?
 I started to add up a few journeys, especially between the larger cities.

 Those are priceless elements when it comes to limiting stress and not having to deal with dodgy taxis, middle of the night arrivals at out-of-town bus stations and scam ticket touts.